alexdelprete/ha-abb-powerone-pvi-sunspec/README.md

 <a href="https://my.home-assistant.io/redirect/hacs_repository/?owner=alexdelprete&repository=ha-abb-powerone-pvi-sunspec&category=integration" target="_blank"><img src="https://my.home-assistant.io/badges/hacs_repository.svg" alt="Open your Home Assistant instance and open a repository inside the Home Assistant Community Store." /></a>
 # ha-abb-powerone-pvi-sunspec

-HA Custom Component to integrate data from ABB/Power-One/FIMER PV mono-phase and three-phase inverters that support SunSpec Modbus (Sunspec M1, M103, M160), natively or through the VSNx00 wifi logger card.
-The VSNx00 provides a SunSpec to Aurora protocol adapter so that all modbus commands are translated to the proprietary Aurora protocol.
+HA Custom Component to integrate data from ABB/Power-One/FIMER PV mono-phase and three-phase inverters that support SunSpec Modbus Models M1/M103/M160, natively or through the VSN300/VSN700 wifi logger card.
+The VSN300/VSN700 cards provide a SunSpec to Aurora protocol adapter so that all modbus commands are translated to the proprietary Aurora protocol.

 The component has been originally developed by @binsentsu for SolarEdge inverters, I adapted it, adding some features, rewriting all the registers' mapping, for my Power-One Aurora PVI-10.0-OUTD 3-phase inverter to which I added a VSN300 card.
 It has also been tested with an ABB TRIO-8.5-TL-OUTD-S through a VSN300 and REACT2-3.6-TL through a VSN700 datalogger.